CatherineYCChen/ICME_Computing_Refresher_2025/computingAtStanford.md

   * Install XMing or MobaXterm and connect with the X11 option in the Windows X11 Client
   * Alternatively, Windows users can also uses the Linux subsystem for most Linux things. https://www.howtogeek.com/249966/how-to-install-and-use-the-linux-bash-shell-on-windows-10/

-Disconnet: `exit`
+Disconnect: `exit`

 Here is a link to more information about connecting to Farmshare: https://srcc.stanford.edu/farmshare2/connecting

 For next class, you will be asked to connect to Farmshare from your own computer with X11 forwarding, so we can follow some Linux tutorials.
+Note that CME 211 will require you to run programs on Farmshare, so this information will be included at the beginning of that class as well.

 ### Farmshare software
 Farmshare is how the university distributes access to a variety of software.
 The list of software can be found at https://srcc.stanford.edu/farmshare2/software or by using the `module avail` command in the terminal.
 Some of the highlights include: